College Students

 Note: This information only applies to former Community Club students who, during their senior year of high school, applied for and were awarded a scholarship from the Allen Gould Youth and Family Learning Association.

-Before or at the beginning of each college term, scholars must provide:
+Before or at the beginning of each college term, scholars must provide the following to Susie Campbell:

 1. a copy of their bursar’s bill/statement of account for that term,